samjulien/blog/_posts/2018-08-31-developing-real-time-web-applications-with-server-sent-events.markdown

 **TL;DR:** [Server-Sent Events (SSE)](https://html.spec.whatwg.org/multipage/server-sent-events.html) is a standard that enables Web servers to push data in real time to clients.
 In this article, we will learn how to use this standard by building a flight timetable demo application with React and Node.js.
 However, the concepts you will learn following this tutorial are applicable to any programming language and technology.
 [You can find the final code of the application in this GitHub repository](https://github.com/andychiare/server-sent-events).

+{% include tweet_quote.html quote_text="Learn how to build real-time web applications with the Server-Sent Events protocol." %}

 ## Introducing on Server-Sent Events

-The [typical interactions between browsers and servers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Session) consist on browsers requesting resources and servers providing responses.
+The [typical interactions between browsers and servers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Session) consist of browsers requesting resources and servers providing responses.
 But, can we make our servers send data to clients at any time without explicit requests?

 The answer is _yes_!
 We can achieve that by using [Server-Sent Events (which is also known as *SSE* or *Event Source*)](https://html.spec.whatwg.org/multipage/server-sent-events.html), a W3C standard that allows servers to push data to clients asynchronously.
 This may suggest using that annoying polling we'd implement to get the progress status from a long server processing but, thanks to SSE, we don't have to implement polling to wait for a response from the server.
 We don't even need any complex and strange protocol.
 That is, we can continue to use the standard HTTP protocol.